Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

     * Added popup in base overview to show the accumulated healing/resources output, soldiers in treatment and vehicle details.
     * Added popup in recruitment screen for the selected base with extended info too.
 * Added trade information to haven popups along with the recruits class (if any).
+* Objectives for haven defenses will now show attacking faction

 ### Bugfixes
 * Vanillas broken ability generation sometimes caused soldiers to have less than the expected number of personal skills